 Ideally, the client comes to us with conventional lab testing and diagnosis in place to provide a starting point.

 Sometimes we will be in touch with the clients medical providers to make sure there are no contraindications.

 We act as patient advocate, health coach, and represent the bridge between natural, holistic medicine and conventional, modern medicine.

-Graduates may use the title of DTN for Doctor of Traditional Naturopathy or CHHP for Certified Holistic Health Practitioner.
+Graduates may use the title of DTN for Doctor of Traditional Naturopathy, TND for Traditional Naturopath or Traditional Naturopathic Doctor, and lastly, CHHP for Certified Holistic Health Practitioner.

 Graduates of all programs are provided with paperwork to use in their practice, including a checklist of modalities for their clients.

-We also provide personal branding support and business leadership skills at the very end of our program in what is called Module 8.
+We provide personal branding support and business leadership skills at the very end of our program in Module 8.